Magene P715s Review – All you need to know

 Charging

-You get one cable with a USB-A for your wall socket adapter; on the other end, it splits to the two proprietary magnetic Magene chargers.
-The magnet is NOT super strong, but good enough to snap on positively and hold in place whilst also being easy enough to come off if you accidentally spin the pedals.
-Inbuilt LEDs show the various charge states, and most modern bike head units should further warn you of a low battery state – my Wahoo Bolt 3 does.
+You get one cable with a USB-A connector for your wall socket adapter; on the other end, it splits into two proprietary Magene magnetic chargers.
+The magnet is NOT super strong, but it’s good enough to snap on securely and hold in place whilst also being easy to remove if you accidentally spin the pedals.
+Inbuilt LEDs indicate the various charge states, and most modern bike head units should also warn you of a low-battery state – my Wahoo Bolt 3 does.

 Magene App